 Statistical analysis of data from 2009 to 2016 indicated an overall trend of increase-peak-decrease in catch rate in this time series (Post and Holbrook 2016).
 The increase-peak-decrease trend is most likely a result of a combination of changing environmental and ontogenetic factors as the sampling season progresses.
 Stokesbury and Dadswell (1989) reported water temperature to be a leading factor for juvenile AMS migration, suggesting that YOY AMS movement was triggered by temperatures ranging from 12–19°C, depending on moon phase.
 Similarly, 4–6°C was suggested as a lower threshold temperature limit for YOY AMS before emigrating completely from freshwater (Chittenden 1969; Marcy 1976).
 Another potential cue for outmigration is body size, where larger, typically older, individuals have been found in the downstream portion of rivers earlier than their smaller bodied conspecifics (Limburg 1996).
 Sampling locations are located near spawning and nursery habitat and, in the fall of the year as water temperatures cool and fish continue to grow, fewer AMS tend to be caught (Figure 4), most likely because downstream migrations have already occurred.

-In 2024, catch rate and day of year (DOY) were plotted for juvenile AMS samples collected in the Congaree and Upper Santee Rivers (Figure 4).
-Data indicates an increase in catch in early summer with a slight peak by mid-July during optimal water temperatures.
+In 2025, catch rate and day of year (DOY) were plotted for juvenile AMS samples collected in the Congaree and Upper Santee Rivers (Figure 4).
+Data indicates an increase in catch in early summer with a slight peak by mid-June during optimal water temperatures.
 This was followed by a delay in AMS outmigration as water temperatures remained consistently above 20°C throughout summer months.
 A drop below 20°C occurred in mid-October and catch rates decreased but remained positive, suggesting the sampling period ended before the YOY outmigration was complete.
 Sampling efforts were less than in prior years, as the sampling procedure has transitioned to regional staff with the primary goal of maintaining the sampling array in the Santee and Congaree Rivers.
-Additionally, the effects of two hurricanes (e.g., increased river levels above normal, swift moving flood waters, etc.) prevented sampling efforts in early to mid-August and at the end of September through early October (Figure 5).
+There were substantially less AMS caught this year and a decrease in effort due to scheduling conflicts between regional staff.
+Water quality metrics, specifically water temperature, were not recorded at all of the sites this year.

 Figure 4.
 Catch rates of juvenile AMS and water temperature throughout the upper Santee River Basin (Congaree, and Upper Santee Rivers) in 2024.
 Catch rate is equal to number of AMS per minute of sampling and DOY is day of calendar year.